sdingwan/Twitch-AI-Moderator-Bot/README.md

 - Check your Hugging Face API token and endpoint URL
 - Test with: `python main.py --test-mic`
 - Speak clearly and include "Hey Brian" before commands

+**Username not being matched?**
+- Make sure the user has chatted recently (last 30 messages)
+- Try speaking the username more clearly
+- Check `chat_usernames.log` to see logged usernames
+- The bot shows phonetic matches in real-time

 **Twitch commands failing?**
 - Verify your OAuth token has the correct scopes